onlymyrep/DevOps_ci_cd/README.md

 #### Write a stage for **CI** that runs integration tests.

+##### For the *C2_SimpleBashUtils* project, you can take your already written integration tests.

-##### To do this, write tests for the project from the code-samples folder yourself.
+##### For the project from the code-samples folder, write integration tests yourself.
 The tests can be written in any language (c, bash, python, etc.) and should call the built application to check its validity on different cases.

 ##### Run this stage automatically only if the build and codestyle test passes successfully.